 For postgraduate programmes (level 7) the pass mark is set at 50% and the marking scale is:

-Your module marks are made official (‘ratified’) at meetings of the Module Board of Examiners.
-The Programme Board of Examiners makes decisions about students progressing from one academic level to the next and about students’ final awards and degree classifications.
+Your module marks are made official (‘ratified’) at meetings of the Module Assessment Board.
+The Programme Assessment Board makes decisions about students progressing from one academic level to the next and about students’ final awards and degree classifications.
 These meetings are attended by staff who teach on your programme and by External Examiners.

 An undergraduate degree programme normally covers levels 4, 5, and 6.
 Each level consists of 120 credits.
 These are sub-divided into a number of modules.
 To progress from one level of study to the next, you must gain 120 credits at that level.
 On a full time programme, progression between levels takes place at the end of each academic year.
 In order to graduate with an honours degree on most programmes, you must accumulate 360 credits over the whole programme.

 Some undergraduate programmes offer placements, typically at level 5, and this can mean that you need to accumulate more than 120 credits at that level and more than 360 credits overall.
-You can find details of credit requirements for your programme in Part A of your programme handbook.
+You can find details of credit requirements for your programme in your programme handbook.

 If you are studying a postgraduate programme, you may be permitted to progress to the final project/dissertation stage of your programme with 90 credits from the 120-credit Postgraduate Diploma stage, depending on whether your missing 30 credits relates to a prerequisite module for the project stage.